ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Aid at Northern Maine Community College

-The majority of Northern Maine Community College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 594 of the 829 undergrads enrolled received financial aid.
+The majority of Northern Maine Community College undergrads use financial aid to help pay for school.
+In 2023, 594 of the 833 undergrads enrolled received financial aid.
 Northern Maine Community College meets 48% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $5,818 a year.